 - Reduce food spoilage by reviewing your stock

-A socially sustainable food endeavor should be inclusive, diverse, and respectful of differences.
+A socially sustainable food endeavour should be inclusive, diverse, and respectful of differences.
 It should generate spaces for creativity and freedom for people to be able to create meaningful relationships with others.
 It also means transparent and fair exchanges and collaborations where recognition for their work and wages is done properly.
 Without people, there is no sustainability.

 The values supporting this pillar are